vlocityinc/vlocity_build/README.md

     query: Select Id from %vlocity_namespace%__DRBundle__c where Name LIKE '%Migration' LIMIT 1
 ```

-This query will export a DataRaptor Vlocity DataPack by querying the SObject table for DataRaptor "DRBundle__c" and even supports the "LIMIT 1" and "LIKE" syntax.
+This query will export a DataRaptor Vlocity DataPack by querying the SObject table for DataRaptor `DRBundle__c` and even supports the `LIMIT 1` and `LIKE` syntax.

 ## Example Job File
 #### dataPacksJobs/Example.yaml